brelane33/puhpoh/README.md

 # puhpoh

-A not-pseudocode implementation of the OpenAPI with a helpful command line parser for options
+A not-pseudocode implementation of the OpenAI API with a helpful command line parser